OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-22.md

 ## Matthew 22:14

-For many are called, but few are chosen.
+For many receive the call, but few are chosen.

 ---